CYBR 635 Applied Cryptography

 General

-- Analyze applied cryptography in modern networks and military applications such as SSL/TLS, Virtual Private Networks (VPNs), cryptanalysis, and cryptographic backdoors.
+- Analyze cryptographic implementations in real-world security protocols and military applications, including SSL/TLS, Virtual Private Networks (VPNs), cryptanalysis, and cryptographic backdoors.

 ---|---|---|---|---|